John Daly Reviews Will with Family in the Off Chance They Outlive Him

 “As for my earthly remains,” he said, crushing a Busche light on his stomach, making impact with his liver, “I wanna be cremated.
 But not in no crematorium.”

-“I want my body lowered into a vat of boiling oil at the original Hooters in Clearwater, Florida,” Daly said, eyes misting over as he thought about his childhood home.
+“I want my body lowered into a vat of boiling oil at the original Hooters in Clearwater, Florida.”

-“But I'm just being safe here...
-I still intend on being at earch and every one of your funerals."
-He said pointing a cocktail at everyone that surrounded him.
+“But I’m just being cautious here.
+I still plan on attending every single one of your funerals.”

-"And on that day...
-You can count on me to sing you to your rest during Karaoke Thursdays at my favorite Hooters in Johns Pass."
+“And when that day comes… you can count on me to sing you into eternal rest during Karaoke Thursday at my favorite Hooters in John’s Pass.”

 Drew Forbes